Kilo-5723/Codeforces-Solution/1783/B.md

 ## Problem Statement

+In a matrix, we are interested in the diffrenece bewteen side-adjacent elements.

 Fill an $n\times n$ matrix by numbers from $1$ to $n^2$ that maximizes the number of different numbers appear in the difference between side-adjacent elements

 ## Observation